-- Alternate Character Interpretation:
+- Alternative Character Interpretation:

-- Is Nappa really evil, is he just too stupid to know right from wrong?
+- Is Nappa really evil, or is he just too stupid to know right from wrong?
 Alternatively, is he really dumb or does he actually understand things, but maintains a fool's guise to distract Vegeta from the mass genocide of their race?

 - Also, is Goku really as dumb as he lets on?Goku: We have to wait on the Hypertonic Lion Tamer!

 Mr. Popo: That one was on purpose!